Sustainability Education, Upskilling and Capacity Building

 Queensland Centre for Domestic and Family Violence Research

 The mission of the Queensland Centre for Domestic and Family Violence Research (QCDFVR) is to contribute to the prevention of and response to violence against women and children through research, education and sector support.
-The following are two initiatives delivered by the QCDFVR:
+The QCDFVR held the 18th Annual Queensland Indigenous Family Violence Prevention Forum.
+The forum featured presentations and workshops on research, prevention, trauma, and healing.

 Choices Program

-Our University in collaboration with community service entities and other universities has developed the Choices program to educate year 12 school students on safe behaviour in their post Year 12 school celebrations.
+Our University in collaboration with community service entities and other universities has developed the Choices program to educate year 12 school students on safe behaviour in their post-Year 12 school celebrations.

 Gladstones STEM Central